Why study Mechanical Engineering in Bristol?

 - Bristol's engineering heritage is world famous.
 We're a big part of the city's continuing technology revolution.
 The Bristol Robotics Laboratory, for example, is the largest robotics lab in the UK.

-- As part of an integrated Faculty, you'll meet staff and students from a wide variety of disciplines (Aerospace Engineering, Civil Engineering, Electrical and Electronic Engineering, Engineering Mathematics and Computer Science), sharing diverse backgrounds and interests.
+- As part of an integrated Faculty, you'll meet staff and students from a wide variety of disciplines (Aerospace Engineering, Civil Engineering, Electrical and Electronic Engineering, Engineering Mathematics and Computer Science).

-- The faculty's Industrial Liaison Office matches every student with an industrial mentor and assists with internships and year in industry placements.
+- The faculty's Industrial Liaison Office matches every student with an industrial mentor and assists with internships and industrial placements.

 - Our active and extensive research profile is pioneering new methodologies and tech.